COST GUIDES

 • £4,600 for a detached house

-We always recommend getting at least three quotes so you can compare reputable companies and check you’re getting a fair and competitive price for the work.
+It's always best to get at least three quotes so you can compare reputable companies and check you're getting a fair and competitive price for the work.

 How much is cavity wall insulation per m²?

-The cost of cavity wall insulation per m² can vary depending on which insulating material you choose.
+The per-m² cost depends on the insulating material you choose.

-• Meanwhile, at the higher end, you can expect to pay around £30 - £65 per m² for polyurethane foam
+• At the higher end, polyurethane foam costs around £30 - £65 per m²

 Learn more about the different options available in our expert cavity wall insulation guide.